 - Take the high road in conflicts.
 Then, lock yourself in the bathroom and cry, bang your head against the wall, text your husband, whatever helps.

 - Prayer.
 Use it more often and more liberally than laughter.
 Rant and rave all you want.
-When you’re done; the kids won’t even know you were mad.
-Except for the dent in the wall.

 - Deep breathing exercises aren’t just for childbirth.